Lead - Extension Scientist

 Bachelors degree with honours (Zoology and Biochemistry), PhD in Ecology

-Lizzy’s role in the Cesar Australia extension team is to coordinate the IPM for grains project and use her expertise in community engagement and entomology to contribute to a range of other projects.
+Lizzy leads the Cesar Australia extension team and coordinates the national IPMforGrains project.
+She also uses her expertise in community engagement and entomology to contribute to a range of other projects.

 Sustainable insect management and biodiversity conservation have always been the core focus of Lizzy’s research.
 After completing her honours project on honeybees in Western Australia, Lizzy moved to Sydney to undertake a PhD on the topic of spiders and their responses to urbanisation.
 She has since worked as a researcher at The University of Hamburg, The University of Auckland and Macquarie University.

 Spiders and beneficial insects are her passion, and she likes nothing more than working with the public and explaining why everyone should love “bugs”.
 You will often find her visiting schools, leading community education walks and talking on the radio about backyard insects.